MohmmadNada/Jordan-Cookies-Stands/README.md

 Also, the layout of Cookie Stand Form has changed a bit.
 This WILL happen all the time as devs.
 We may as well get used to it now.
 ## Feature Tasks and Requirements
-* All features from versions 1 an 2 should be complete.
+* - [x] All features from versions 1 an 2 should be complete.
 * The `specs` for lab are screen shots [Cookie Stand Admin Version 3](https://codefellows.github.io/code-401-python-guide/curriculum/class-39/lab/cookie-stand-admin-version-3.png) and [Cookie Stand Admin Login](https://codefellows.github.io/code-401-python-guide/curriculum/class-39/lab/cookie-stand-admin-login.png)

 * pages/Index.js should export a `<Home>` component.